-As the Manager of National Programs, Adrian Valdivia is in charge of development, marketing, scheduling, facilitation, evaluation, and other aspects of Men Can Stop Rape (MCSR) trainings.
+As the Director of Training and Technical Assistance, Adrian Valdivia is in charge of development, marketing, scheduling, facilitation, evaluation, and other aspects of Men Can Stop Rape (MCSR) trainings.
 Adrian also contributes to the development of new and improved training modules and coordinates awareness-to-action workshops with local youth.
 Adrian also co-facilitates Men Can Stop Rape’s biannual Healthy Masculinity Training Institutes.

 Before coming to MCSR, Adrian work for 10 years in DC Public Schools, including at Columbia Heights Educational Campus (CHEC) where he served as Teen Pregnancy Prevention Coordinator, Health Educator, Trainer, Varsity Soccer Coach, Facilitator and supervisor for groups of Peer health educators, and Youth Advocate for Reproductive health in the school system.
 Adrian was also the school ambassador and representative on issues of youth and health, and has spoken in many conferences and other gatherings in the field.